XRPLF/xrpl.js/docs/REFERENCE.md

 **[request_submit([callback])](https://ripple.com/wiki/RPC_API#submit)**

 Submit a transaction to the network.
 This command is used internally to submit transactions with a greater degree of reliability.
-See [Submitting a transaction](https://github.com/ripple/ripple-lib#submitting-a-transaction) for details.
+See [Submitting a payment to the network](GUIDES.md#3-submitting-a-payment-to-the-network) for details.

 **[request_ripple_path_find(src_account, dst_account, dst_amount, src_currencies, [callback])](https://ripple.com/wiki/RPC_API#path_find)**